16 Expert Tips for Taking Stunning Travel Photos on Your iPhone

 Shop Waterproof Cases

-Struggling to capture the entirety of a building?
+Struggling to capture the entirety of a building, tree, or mountainside?
 Eva Phan, blogger and professional photographer at Eva Darling, suggests taking a vertical panoramic photo to fit everything in the frame.
 Simply switch your camera to panoramic mode (it will appear as “Pano” at the bottom of the app) and hold your phone horizontally.
 Then, instead of moving left to right like you normally would in panoramic mode, move the phone from the ground towards the sky.
-You’ll end up with extended portrait-mode photos that show towering trees or landmarks.
+You’ll end up with extended portrait-mode photos that show towering trees or landmarks all the way from bottom to top.

 11. Manually adjust exposure on the Camera app.

-12. Turn your phone upside down and shoot from a low angle.
+12. Turn your phone upside down for low-angle photos.

 “One of the techniques I’ve used to get unique images with an iPhone is shooting from a low angle with the phone upside down,” says Sean Lau, travel photographer and blogger at LivingOutLau.
 Since an iPhone’s camera lenses are positioned at the top of the phone, it’s hard to get a super-low angle even if you lay with your phone upright—flipping your phone means the camera is flush with the ground.
 “This is perfect for taking reflection photos where there is a puddle of water on the ground,” says Lau.
 “This type of photo is usually very difficult to get with a traditional DSLR camera, but the portability of the iPhone makes it a lot easier.”